 Objectives: Search engine optimization, well-organized content, user-friendly site, effective calls to action, increase conversion rate.

 Objectives: Providing quality content on your website, regularly adding new information, establishing trust, and marketing your site on other websites and social media.

 Objectives: E-mail marketing lists, online support (live chat), webinars, and content designed to give your visitor a reason to come back.

 Objectives: Active social media program, promotions, reputation management.

-Of course, the objectives featured above are examples; you can implement variations of different objectives to achieve these same goals, depending on the type of company you have and how fast you would like to grow.
+Of course, the goals of a website featured above are examples; you can implement variations of different objectives to achieve these same goals, depending on the type of company you have and how fast you would like to grow.

 The first objective (and this is relevant for most businesses) is attraction.
 This means that your new website should attract more visitors than the old website did (or, if you did not have a website before, it should drive more traffic through your “door” than you had before).
 If your current website is somewhat outdated, the new website should be structured and optimized better to ensure user-friendliness.
 It should feature the right type of content to attract more relevant visitors.This is the primary objective that most of us should focus on.